Andy4495/TI_Platform_Cores_For_Arduino/README.md

 - [Energia-EducationalBP_MKII][27]
 - [Energia-MultiTasking][28]

+## Installing LaunchPad Drivers

+Depending on your host machine and the specific board you are programming, you probably need to install drivers in order to communicate with the LaunchPad.
+If you see a message along the lines of "Error connecting to the target", then a missing driver is likely the cause.

+There are two main ways to install the drivers:

+1. Install [Code Composer Studio IDE][89] from Texas Instruments.

+    Code Compuser Studio is a free professional-level IDE for Texas Instruments processors.
+It is fully supported and regularly updated by Texas Instruments.
+However, it is a large download (> 1 GB), and installs many more packages than are needed if you are just using the Arduino IDE.
+You are essentially installing a full IDE that you won't be using, just to get the drivers.

+    Even with this in mind, **I use this method to install the drivers**, because this way I know they are up-to-date and supported.

+    Also note, per TI:

+    > Code Composer Studio is going through a major update.
+As part of this major update Code Composer Studio is transitioning from the Eclipse application framework to the much more modern Theia framework.
+Code Composer Studio Theia is now available for most devices and additional features are being added with each release.
+The final planned Eclipse-based release is expected to be CCS 12.8.

+    I currently have installed the Eclipse-based version of CCS and have not tested the Theia-based version.
+However, I expect that the drivers installed by either version are the same.

+2. Follow the host platform and board-specific instructions from the Energia website - [Windows][90], [MacOS][91], [Linux][92] - to install just the drivers (without the full CCS IDE).

+    **These driver packages are no longer supported and will not be updated.** They probably still work, but do not expect any support if you run into issues with them.

 ## Board Packages and PlatformIO

 Per GitHub user [chemmex][85], it is possible to use these processor cores with [PlatformIO][86].
 Some manual setup and configuration is required, which includes editing the `platformio.ini` file.
 For more details, refer to this issue [comment][87] and this PlatformIO [discussion][88].